The era of 4D-Omics

 Unlocking the value of the 4th dimension

-Trapped ion mobility spectrometry (TIMS) is first and foremost a separation technique in the gas phase.
+TIMS is first and foremost a separation technique in the gas phase.
 This resolves sample complexity through an added dimension of separation in addition to high performance liquid chromatography (HPLC) and mass spectrometry, increasing peak capacity and confidence in compound characterization.

 A near 100% duty cycle can be achieved with the dual-TIMS technology facilitating accumulation in the front section, while ions in the rear section are sequentially released depending on their mobility.
 This process of parallel accumulation serial fragmentation (PASEF®) enables collisional cross section (CCS) analysis.

 CCS-enabled analysis opens up many further analytical possibilities, from greater certainty of compound identification to confident library matching and lower false discovery rates (FDRs) in large datasets.